-Source Water Assessment Program The City completed a Source Water Assessment during 2003.
+Source Water Assessment Program The City completed a Source Water Assessment (SWAP) during 2003 and is currently working on a new SWAP to be released in 2020.
 The overall point source susceptibility for the Cumming Water System was determined to be "low."
 For more information, please contact the Georgia Mountains RDC at (770) 538-2626.
 Potential contaminant sources pinpointed by the study included septic tanks, poultry and swine farms, gas stations, boat and automotive repair shops, marinas, golf courses, etc.